Picture this... You walk into a grocery store looking for grass-fed beef steaks.

-If they click on the Men tab, a dropdown menu could provide options like Formal, Casual, or Sports.
+If they click on the Men's tab, a dropdown menu could provide options like Formal, Casual, or Sports.

-Divide each subcategory into even smaller sections to guide the customer to the exact item they want.
+Divide each subcategory into smaller sections to guide the customer to the item they want.

 Now that you know the categories and subcategories, go through your entire product range, tagging each item.

-Some items might fall in more than one category or subcategory.
+Some items might fall into more than one category or subcategory.
 Regardless, tag them.

 For example, one customer might want chino shorts to wear on a casual Sunday afternoon, out at brunch with the boys.
 On the other hand, another customer wants chino shorts to play golf.

 Therefore, it would be prudent to put these shorts in both categories.
 Otherwise, you risk losing out on sales if either of those customers doesn’t find the shorts in the section they believe them to be.